iTwin/itwinjs-core/docs/learning/ui/components/Viewport.md

 ## Component and Properties

 The [ViewportComponent]($ui-components) React component is wrapper for a [ScreenViewport]($imodeljs-frontend).
-The [ViewportProps]($ui-components) interface specifies the properties for the ViewportComponent.
+The [ViewportProps]($ui-components) interface defines the properties for the ViewportComponent.

 The `imodel` prop is required and specifies the [IModelConnection]($imodeljs-frontend) to display.